Jihadi John: Death

-On 12 November 2015, two United States drone aircraft along with a British drone conducted an airstrike in Raqqa that targeted Emwazi as he left a building and entered a vehicle.
+On 12 November 2015, two United States drone aircraft along with a British drone conducted an airstrike in Raqqa.
+The target was Emwazi.
+The strike was timed while he was leaving a building and entering a vehicle.
+A US official called it a "flawless" and "clean hit" with no collateral damage and that Emwazi was "evaporated."
 US officials stated he had been killed, and a senior US military official was quoted as saying, "we are 99% sure we got him."
-A US official called it a "flawless" and "clean hit" with no collateral damage and that Emwazi was "evaporated."
 On 14 December 2015, US President Barack Obama stated Emwazi had been "taken out".

-UK Prime Minister, David Cameron, stated the US and Britain had been working "hand in glove, round the clock" to track Emwazi's location, and that the drone strike was "an act of self-defence."
+UK Prime Minister, David Cameron, stated the UK and the US had been working "hand in glove, round the clock" to track Emwazi's location, and that the drone strike was "an act of self-defence."

-On 19 January 2016, in the ISIL magazine Dabiq, the group confirmed that Emwazi had been killed by a drone strike in Raqqa.
+On 19 January 2016, in the IS magazine Dabiq, the Islamic State confirmed that Emwazi had been killed by a drone strike in Raqqa.
 The obituary showed him unmasked and referred to him as Abu Muharib al-Muhajir.
 Further photographs showing him unmasked in Syria were released on 26 January 2016.

 Later events

 In July 2017, German-based journalist Souad Mekhennet published I Was Told to Come Alone: My Journey Behind the Lines of Jihad, which details the hunt to identify and kill Jihadi John, in part through her own investigations.
 She was the lead reporter of a story, published in The Washington Post, that first revealed his true identity.

-In September 2017, The Telegraph released old video footage showing Mohammed Emwazi and other notorious ISIL members relaxing unmasked and talking casually.
+In September 2017, The Telegraph released old video footage showing Mohammed Emwazi and other IS members relaxing unmasked and talking casually.